The Saudi Football Team Refused To Take Part In A Minute's Silence For London Victims

 However, there was also reaction from Saudi fans, who said there had never been a minute silence for terror attacks in the Middle East.

-The Saudi Arabian Football Federation has reportedly apologised for “any offence caused” by the decision not to partake in the tribute
+The Saudi Arabian Football Federation has reportedly apologised for “any offence caused” by the decision not to partake in the tribute.

 “The players did not intend any disrespect to the memories of the victims or to cause upset to their families, friends or any individual affected by the atrocity,” a statement read.